influxdata/influxdb-client-js/influxdb-client-apis.taskupdaterequest.name.md

 ## TaskUpdateRequest.name property

-Override the 'name' option in the flux script.
+Update the 'name' option in the flux script.

 <b>Signature:</b>